ishmaelsanchez/ishresume/_posts/2010-02-27-mar-vista-mvcc.markdown

 ---
 layout: post
 title: Mar Vista - MVCC
-description: I was lead developer for this project, which is a portfolio site for a journalist.
-I created the design and built a custom Drupal theme.
+description: I served as lead developer for the redesign of this website.
+Defined the Drupal architecture and created the custom sub-theme.
 permalink: /mar-vista-mvcc/
 date: 2010-02-27 15:23:26 -0700
 ---